Low complexity among principal fully irreducible elements of Out($F_3$): The Rank-3 Principal Stratum Automaton A3

 We now prove (b)-(c).
-Since each $SW(g,v)$ is a triangle, there are precisely 3 periodic directions at each vertex $v\in V\G$.
-By \cite[Lemma 3.6]{loneaxes} $g^R$, hence $g$, has precisely one illegal turn.
+Since each $SW(g,v)$ is a triangle, there are precisely 3 periodic directions (hence gates) at each vertex $v\in V\G$.
+By \cite[Lemma 3.6]{loneaxes}, $g^R$, hence also $g$, has precisely one illegal turn.
 Thus, $\G$ has precisely one $g$-nonperiodic direction.
 And we have that $\G$ has a unique vertex of valence $4$, and all other vertices have valence $3$.

-(d) follows from \cite[Lemma 2]{automaton}, after observing that each periodic direction must be contained in 2 turns (by the structure of the stable Whitehead graphs) so that the turn described in \cite[Lemma 2]{automaton} must contain the unique nonperiodic direction. \qedhere
+Part (d) follows from \cite[Lemma 2]{automaton}, after observing that each periodic direction must be contained in 2 turns (by the structure of the stable Whitehead graphs) so that the turn described in \cite[Lemma 2]{automaton} must contain the unique nonperiodic direction. \qedhere

 \end{proof}

 We now define the rank-3 principal stratum automaton $\widehat{\mA_3}$: